betcode-org/flumine/docs/advanced.md

 By default flumine adds the following workers:

-- keep_alive: runs every 1200s to make sure the client is either logged in or kept alive
+- `keep_alive`: runs every 1200s to make sure the client is either logged in or kept alive
-- market
+- `poll_market_catalogue`: runs every 60s to poll listMarketCatalogue endpoint

 Further workers can be added as per: